NetOpWibby/DSGN/resume/index.md

 <h2 class="title">Colophon</h2>

 My focus is to learn as much as I can, preferably in a position that can challenge and excite my brain on a regular basis, if not daily.
+You can also [find me on LinkedIn](http://linkedin.com/in/paulanthonywebb), if you're into the sort of thing.